-A transit oriented Major Activity Centre will form the heart of the Precinct.
-The highly urbanised built environment will incorporate leading practice Environmentally Sustainable Design standards and provide exceptional high quality urban design and amenity.
-Shared spaces will prioritise pedestrian access over vehicle movement to contribute to safer and more active shopping streets.
+Amender Nu Cotto A transit oriented Major Activity Centre will form the heart of the Precinct.
+The highly urbanised built environment will create a sense of place, a distinct character with high quality and engaging urban design.
+Shared spaces will focus activity and pedestrian movement along streets creating a sense of enclosure to the public realm and concentrate access to premises from the street to create a convenient and inviting destination to shop and meet.
 A Neighbourhood Activity Centre and multiple Neighbourhood Convenience Centres will be located throughout the community to cater for residents' daily needs.